JasonLocklin/Dissertation/VWM/Methods.md

 with Windows XP and executed by Matlab on the built-in 8.5x13" screen.
-Instead of squares and a colour wheel surrounding central fixation, as used by @Emrich2012, the colour wheel was replaced with a vertical colour bar and all stimuli appeared to the right of centre in order to minimize the impact of spatial attention deficits on working memory performance (Figure \ref{fig_Ch1-task}).
+Instead of squares and a colour wheel surrounding central fixation, as used by @Emrich2012, the colour wheel was replaced with a vertical colour bar so that all stimuli appeared to the right of centre and at a relatively consistent eccentricity in order to minimize the impact of spatial attention deficits on working memory performance (Figure \ref{fig_Ch1-task}).

 A trial sequence for the visual working memory task was as follows: